 Stock prices have been rising, especially the most popular and most profitable stocks - meaning that even the purchase of a single share could be prohibitively expensive, if not downright impossible.

-And Berkshire Hathaway Inc. (NYSE: BRK.A) – the investment vehicle of Warren Buffett and one of the best-performing stocks of all-time – that will set you back $318,000 per share.
+And Berkshire Hathaway Inc. (NYSE: BRK.A) - the investment vehicle of Warren Buffett and one of the best-performing stocks of all-time - that will set you back $318,000 per share, about the cost of a house in some places.

 Or, you could buy a "slice" - or fraction - of a share of any of those stocks, for any amount you want to invest: Maybe $50, $100, or $1,000 - or even a mere $5, if that's how you want to roll.